VitorVilela7/SA1-Root/Race-Drivin/README.md

 log files of Race Drivin', which was an important help during the disassembly process.

+## Base and Origin versions

+There is two versions available.
+One is the base SA-1 Root patch, where it installs the SA-1 chip + Delta-Based and brings optimal gameplay experience.
+Use the BPS file Race-Drivin-USA.bps to play this version.

+Another version uses changes the internal speed to make it as close as the original SNES version, which makes the game slower but still with the smooth 30 FPS frame rate.
+It makes the controls harder, because they are now less sensisive compared to the base version.
+Use BPS Race-Drivin-Origin-USA.bps to play this version.

 ## How to Patch

 Download the latest Race Drivin' BPS patch file available on the